When you want a magazine, newspaper, or blogger to review your book, what document do you send with the review copy?

 - Speaking engagements

 - Website traffic

 Most traditional publishers will write and distribute book announcement press releases for their authors.
 If you’re self-published, you need to go the do-it-yourself route, even if you’ve never seen a press release before.

 If this is a new concept for you, here are a few tips that will help get you on the right track.

 - Study what the big publishers send to the press.
-Use a search engine to find the press rooms of a few big publishers and read their press releases.
+Use Google to find the press rooms of a few big publishers and read their press releases.
 What can you learn from them?

 - Take the time to learn.
-I wrote Get Your Book in the News: How to Write a Press Release That Announces Your Book so that you would have absolutely everything you need to know about how to write a positively sizzling press release for your new book.
-Just follow the simple 13 steps and you’re done!
+I wrote Get Your Book in the News: How to Write a Press Release That Announces Your Book so that you would have absolutely everything you need to know about how to write an attention-getting press release for your new book.
+Follow the clear instructions and you’re done.

-Your book’s press release can be the difference between success and failure, so take the time to write one that meets the expectations of the important people you’ll send it to.
+Your book’s press release can be the difference between success and failure.
+Take the time to write one that matches what media reviewers and others expect.
 It’s not hard when you have a little help.